How to Choose a Major: A Model for Major Exploration

 - Consult the department or your UESP advisor to make sure you meet the requirements to switch to a specific major.
 Find out if there are any other specific parameters you need to meet to declare.
 Often it is just a matter of having them help you fill out a "Change of Program Form" which you can get from OSU Registrar web page.

 - For most majors, you'll be meeting with a professional advisor in the department or a central college office, but for some, your advisor may be a faculty member.
 Try to meet with your new advisor as soon as possible to outline a timeline for how you are going to fulfill your remaining degree requirements.

 - Continue to have meaningful conversations with people about your choice.
 In particular, talk with your new advisor or professors in your new department to gain a better understanding of how you can use this major to prepare you for the world of work.

-- Consult with your new advisor or with a Career Services counselor to learn about what kinds of internship experiences are available to students in your new major.
+- Consult with your new advisor or with a Career Services consultant to learn about what kinds of internship experiences are available to students in your new major.